-Pneumatic or Electric Actuators, which is more suitable.
+Pneumatic or Electric Actuators, which is more suitable for Sanitary Valves.

 Air Actuators or Electric Actuators, how to choose the right type of actuator for sanitary applications.

-In Malaysia's food, beverage, and pharmaceutical industry, the most common actuators are powered by air or electric.
+In Malaysia's food, beverage, and pharmaceutical industry, the most common sanitary valves are powered by air and electric actuators.

 Single Acting Air Actuators are powered by air and spring.
 When air is supplied, the actuator opens the valve, and the spring closes the valve when air supply is cut off (normally closed actuated valve).
 Similarly a normally open actuator closes the valve when air is supplied, and the spring opens the valve when air supply is cut off.